 How long does it take to become a yoga therapist?

-As a learner, your best bet should always be in a learning process.
+As a learner, your best bet should always be in the learning process.
 Typically a yoga trainer has to go through some special training and a minimum of 500 hours of training and instruction.

 This can be more or less depending upon certain criteria of a center or a program.
 As yoga is evolving so do its poses, so becoming a complete yoga trainer is always in process.